On braided tensor categories of type BCD: Classification of categories of orthogonal or symplectic types

 \subsection{Uniqueness}

 Let $\Ca$, $\tilde\Ca$ be categories of orthogonal or symplectic type with isomorphic Grothendieck semirings, and let $r,q$ resp $\tilde r, \tilde q$ be the corresponding parameters as determined in Lemma \ref{normalization}.
-We can rule out the special cases considered in Section \ref{except}; in particular we can assume that $Q_{[21]}$ is not zero for these parameters.
+We can rule out the special cases considered in Section \ref{except}; in particular we can assume that $Q_{[2,1]}$ is not zero for these parameters.
 Let $X$ and $\tilde X$ be objects corresponding to the (analogue of the) vector representation in $\Ca$ and $\tilde\Ca$ respectively.
 Also, recall that as $X$ generates $\Ca$, its braiding structure is uniquely determined by $c_{X,X}$.

-\begin{theorem} Let notations be as above, and assume that $q\not\in\{ \pm 1\}$.
+\begin{theorem} Let the notation be as above, and assume that $q\not\in\{ \pm 1\}$.
 Then $\tilde \Ca$ is equivalent to $\Ca$ as monoidal categories if and only if the eigenvalues of $ c_{\tilde X,\tilde X}$ can be obtained from the ones of $c_{X,X}$ by changing the braiding and/or the labeling as described in parts (a) and (b) in Section \ref{reparametrization}.

 If $q=\pm 1$, then categories $\Ca$ and $\tilde\Ca$ constructed as in Prop. \ref{exist2} are equivalent if and only if $d(X)= d(\tilde X)$ for the additional parameters $d(X)$ and $ d(\tilde X)$, and $c_{X,X}$ and $ c_{\tilde X,\tilde X}$ have the same eigenvalues. \end{theorem}